Elizabeth Oram

-Dame Sarah Elizabeth Oram, (26 December 1860 – 26 June 1946) was a senior member of the Army Nursing Service and the Queen Alexandra's Imperial Military Nursing Service (QAIMNS).
+Dame Sarah Elizabeth Oram (26 December 1860 – 26 June 1946) Royal Red Cross and Bar, was a senior member of the Army Nursing Service and the Queen Alexandra's Imperial Military Nursing Service (QAIMNS).
 She served as Principal Matron, Nursing Inspector in the QAIMNS, and was attached to the British Expeditionary Force in France from 1914 to 1915 and subsequently as Acting Matron-in-Chief, QAIMNS, in the Eastern Mediterranean Expeditionary Force from 1915 to 1919 during the First World War.

 Background and training

 Oram was born on Boxing Day, 1860 in Cirencester, the only daughter of Samuel Thomas Oram, a Surveyor of Taxes, and his wife, Sarah Oram, née Gibbons.

 Oram's father died in Thirsk, Yorkshire in 1868, and Oram was educated at a private school in London and at the Malvern Link.
 Oram worked as a school teacher before commencing her nurse training at The London Hospital in February 1884.
 Oram trained under matron Eva Charlotte Ellis Luckes, between 1884 and completed her training on 22 February 1886.